Comptoir national d'escompte de Paris: Reorganization and development (1889-1945)

 Immediately after the start of the liquidation process, in June 1889, it was decided to form a new bank - the CNEP - that would assume most of the business of the former CEP.
 In 1891, it was reported that the bank's restructuring had reached the stage where its last guarantors could be paid, putting an end to the crisis.
 In the 1890s it expanded into the newly established French protectorate of Tunisia, opening branches in Tunis (1894), Sousse (1895), Sfax (1896) and Gabès (1897).

 In the 1890s the CNEP introduced a Pension Fund and Provident Fund for employees, which became a model for other banks.

 The twenty years from 1894 to 1914 saw rapid industrial growth as cities expanded their networks of trams, electricity and water.
 The Exposition Universelle (1900) was a symbol of the new age.
 All this needed funding arranged by the joint stock banks such as CNEP.
 By 1900 the Comptoir National d'Escompte de Paris was again listed among the leading financial institutions in France, after the Crédit Lyonnais and the Société Générale.

 There had been some mergers with local or regional banks, and the CNEP would at times work with major private banks such as Rothschilds to guarantee securities offerings, but in general the banking industry was still relatively unconsolidated.
 CNEP's strategy at the start of the 20th century was to focus on the main commercial centers, leaving its national rivals to compete with regional and local banks in the smaller centers.
-It also maintained a dynamic overseas presence and in 1901 was instrumental in the creation of the Bank of West Africa (BAO).
+It also maintained a dynamic overseas presence and in 1901 was instrumental in the creation of the Banque de l'Afrique Occidentale.
+In 1905, it purchased the Nationalbank für Deutschland's stake in Banque d'Orient, a joint venture with the National Bank of Greece.
 In 1907, in coordination with the French authorities, it contributed its fledgling Moroccan branches to the newly created State Bank of Morocco in which the dominant partner was the rival Banque de Paris et des Pays-Bas.
 In 1918, the CNEP's seat in Tunis was relocated to the prestigious address of 3, avenue Jules Ferry (now Avenue Habib Bourguiba), facing the French Protectorate Residence.
 New Tunisian branches opened in Bizerte (1907), Monastir (1924), Mateur (1925), and Béja (1930).
 The latter three, however, were closed in the mid-1930s.